Bear Butte Gardens

 Note: if you apply "hot" compost (5 degrees above ambient temperature) to a plant, it could harm the plant.

-A short video showing how we turn the compost pile.
-Lots of steam!
+Here is a short video clip showing how we turn the compost pile with the tractor.